Partners Blog

 High-temperature tiles, also known as porcelain tiles, are made primarily from kaolin clay and fired at temperatures exceeding 1,200°C. This high-temperature firing process gives high-temperature tiles superior physical properties such as high density, hardness, and durability, making them resistant to scratches and damage.
 The high-density structure of these tiles prevents moisture penetration, providing excellent waterproof capabilities that remain unaffected by changing weather conditions, ensuring consistent quality across different environments.

-High-Temperature Tiles: A Comprehensive Guide post illustrative image
+High-Temperature Tiles: A Comprehensive Guide - 2

 Features of High-Fire Brick